ntut-open-source-club/practical-tools-for-simple-design/README.md

 [//]: # (TODO: No IDE Quick Start)
 > [!WARNING]
-> This section is work on progress.
+> This section is work in progress.

 ```
 git clone https://ntut-open-source-club/practical-tools-for-simple-design.git